lukeingalls/2dTicTacToe/README.md

 # Current non-working features:
 - Inputting names for players does nothing.
 - Hard and easy mode on computer are the same.
 Only random moves get played for now.

+It's also not been optimized very well.
+It is a reasonable solution but there is plenty that can be improved.